BramVan-Oosterhout/katacoda-scenarios/foswiki2/simpleapplication/step1.md

 The bottom of the page shows a table of the default components generated when the _ExampleApp_ was created.
 You can filter the table with "web" and notice that the commmon Foswiki web control pages (like: WebPreferences and WebHome) are there.
-When you filter by "topic" and sort the table by "TopicTitle", you will also fine topics (like: DataForm and TopicStub) that are generated to assist with the building of the new application.
+When you filter by "topic" and sort the table by "TopicTitle", you will also find topics (like: DataForm and TopicStub) that are generated to assist with the building of the new application.

 If you look closely, you will see that many of the topics are of TopicType: TopicStub.
 The TopicStub is an important component of a wiki application.
-Have alook at the content of the TopicFunction topic file `cat data/Applications/ExampleApp/DataForm.txt`{{execute}}
+Have a look at the content of the DataForm topic file `cat data/Applications/ExampleApp/DataForm.txt`{{execute}}

 A topic of type TopicStub contains only meta data.
 The essential fields are